Home

 Preparation for the Ancient Egypt Workshop

 Thank you for arranging my ancient Egypt workshop for your school.
 There are a number of things it would be very helpful for the class teacher to do before my visit.
-Feel free to print this page if you wish.

 1. Please give the children a permission slip for wearing make-up.
 At the end of the workshop one boy and girl will be selected to wear Egyptian clothes, jewellery and make-up.
 A permission slip is provided here.
 First paste it into Word to add the date of the workshop and the name or logo of your school if you wish, then print and photocopy.
 There are two slips on the page.
 You may want to take photographs of the children who are dressed up at the end.